UMD-CS-STICs/389Aspring18/projects/final-project/README.md

 Please submit your final project slide decks as a follow up discussion to this [Piazza post]().
 Please following the naming convention: *proposal_project-title.pdf*.
 Where you replace *project-title* with the title of your project.

 ### Checkpoint (5%)
-We will have a mid-way checkpoint on April 20th to checkup on progress made so far.
+We will have a mid-way checkpoint on May 4th to checkup on progress made so far.
 You will need to submit a write-up that includes in detail:
 * Any changes you have made to your project since the proposal.
 * Overview of progress up till now.
 * What remains to be completed.
 * Problems that you are currently facing.

-Please submit the checkpoint as a PDF to the submit server by **April 20th** (23:59).
+Please submit the checkpoint as a PDF in a zip file to the submit server by **May 4th** (23:59).
 Please following the naming convention: *checkpoint_project-title.pdf*.
 Where you replace *project-title* with the title of your project.
+Also include in the zip file, the code you currently have done so far.
+It's okay if it's not perfect but I just want to see that you have at least something meaningful done (e.g. parsing the dataset, analyzing the data).

 ### Codebase (45%)
 The project is meant to be public so anyone including employers can view what you have built.
 To display your work, please upload all your code to a public GitHub repository.
 The repo should include all your code needed to run your programs and also include a detailed *README.md* including: